hmake98/nestjs-grpc/README.md

 });
 ```

-### Feature Modules
+### Feature Modules and Service Registration

-Feature modules allow you to organize your gRPC services and provide better modularity.
+Feature modules allow you to register external gRPC services that your module needs to call.
+Use `GrpcModule.forRoot()` to register controllers (service providers) and `GrpcModule.forFeature()` to register service clients (service consumers).

 #### Basic Feature Module